JAlcocerT/JAlcocerT/content/blog/concepts-BIGDATA.md

 Long ago, I was covering [the analytical stack](https://jalcocert.github.io/JAlcocerT/self-taught-career-guide-for-data-analytics/#the-analytical-stack) and the most popular [concepts for a data analytics journey](https://jalcocert.github.io/JAlcocerT/data-basics-for-data-analytics/).

 It is time to make **a recap**.

+A recap on SQL, PySpark and visualizations tools.

 {{< cards >}}
   {{< card link="#how-to-use-the-aissistant" title="AIssistant" image="/blog_img/apps/ai-assistant.png" subtitle="Post where I started the AI assistants." >}}